 • Give your refrigerator "breathing room."
 Clean the coils and don't set the temperature too low.
-Keep the refrigerator between 38 F and 42 F and the freezer between zero and five degrees F.
+Keep the refrigerator between 38 and 42 degrees F and the freezer between 0 and 5 degrees F.

-• Defrost a manual-defrost refrigerator or freezer when ice builds up to more than onequarter of an inch.
+• Defrost a manual-defrost refrigerator or freezer when ice builds up to more than one-quarter of an inch.
 Built-up ice decreases the energy efficiency of the unit.